Fbehr-data/Radiant-Earth-Spot-Crop/README.md

     * The accurate census provides valuable information for the farmers community.
 Thus we want to achieve a **high accuracy on each crop type**.

     * Using helicopters for mapping agriculture lang usage is expensive and time consuming.
-Based on our research we estimate the cost for mapping to be 1.000.000 $ and it takes 25 working days to map this area.
+Based on our research we estimate the cost for mapping to be $1,000,000 and it takes 25 working days to map this area.
 Our goal is to **reduce the cost (money & time) for agricultural census**.

     * The entire mapping process takes 16 weeks.
 But Sentinel2-Data overflies the area of interest every 3 - 10 days.
 The temporal resolution can be improved.
 Thus we want to provide a model to create a **census for each month**.

-Evaluation metric for the models:

 ---
 ## The Team